emu-sync/EmuSync/README.md

 ### 🐧 Linux (Steam Deck)

-1. Switch to Desktop mode
+1. Switch to Desktop mode.
 1. Double click on the installer to run it.
 1. Choose either `Uninstall EmuSync, but keep config` or `Uninstall EmuSync and delete config` and click `OK`.
-    - `Uninstall EmuSync, but keep config`: If you want to remove EmuSync but keep and data it has created on your device
+    - `Uninstall EmuSync, but keep config`: If you want to remove EmuSync but keep and data it has created on your device.
-    - `Uninstall EmuSync and delete config`: If you want to completely remove EmuSync and any data it has created on your device
+    - `Uninstall EmuSync and delete config`: If you want to completely remove EmuSync and any data it has created on your device.
 1. Wait for the uninstallation to complete.

 ## 🚀 Getting started